 The program is a partnership between Pfizer and NCBiotech that supports the scientific and professional development of postdoctoral fellows interested in establishing careers in gene therapy.
 NCBiotech continues to work with industry partners to tailor programs that meet workforce development needs.

-NCBiotech also has a Veterans initiative to attract military veterans, service members in transition and military spouses to careers in biopharma manufacturing.
+NCBiotech also has a program to attract military veterans, service members in transition, and military spouses to careers in the life sciences.

 Advantageous business climate and exceptional quality of life

 As a family-friendly and culturally rich state, North Carolina has something for everyone.
 In addition to our prime mid-Atlantic location, businesses expanding to North Carolina can take advantage of our targeted, performance-based incentive programs and low corporate income tax rate at 2.5%.